 Taking a Disney vacation can be a magical time for any family, but it can also be an expensive one.
-So we have gathered the tips we use to save money through out the years, and we hope they will help you stretch the magic just a little further.
+So I have gathered the tips my husband and I use to save money throughout the years, and I hope they will help you stretch the magic just a little further.

 Here are a few things to remember as you try to save on your trip: